Welcome and thank you for visiting

 We serve most of urban Snohomish County (excluding the City of Everett) as a Public Transportation Benefit Area, established by local voters in 1976.

-Check out our system map in Chapter 2 of the TDP to see the full service area.
+Check out the system map in Chapter 2 of the TDP to see our full service area.

-It takes a team of people to bring you the service Community Transit provides you every day.
+It takes a team of people to deliver the service Community Transit provides our ridership every day.
 That includes:

-• Board of Directors: Nine voting members from cities Community Transit services and one non-voting member who govern Community Transit and vote on major decisions.
+• Board of Directors: Consisting of nine voting members from cities Community Transit serves and one non-voting member, the Board of Directors governs Community Transit and votes on major decisions.

-• Chief Executive Officer – Ric Ilgenfritz: Leads a workforce of over 900 employees, guiding the agency’s vision and mission, and providing organizational leadership.
+• Chief Executive Officer: CEO Ric Ilgenfritz leads a workforce of over 1,000 employees, guiding the agency’s vision and mission, and providing organizational leadership.

-• Staff: Teams of bus drivers, mechanics, planners, customer service staff, and other administrative staff to plan, build, operate, and communicate with you about our service.
+• Staff: Teams of bus drivers, mechanics, planners, customer service staff, and administrative staff to plan, build, operate, and communicate about our service.

 Services We Provide